Estella

 Dynamic grouping for rugged telecom devices

 Not all field workers do the same job.
 A tower climber requires different tools than a fiber-to-the-home (FTTH) installer.
-Hexnode allows admins to create dynamic groups based on user roles.
-If a technician is promoted or changes departments, Hexnode automatically updates their device profile, removing old apps and installing new ones without the device ever returning to the office.
+Hexnode allows admins to create dynamic groups based on defined criteria such as user attributes and device properties.
+As users or devices meet or no longer meet those criteria, Hexnode automatically updates group membership and applies or removes the associated policies without requiring the device to return to the office.

 Kiosk mode for focused work